GFilippos/appADE/README.md

-This is a geolocation app made with Javascript and Python with user functionality using sqlite3.
+This is a geolocation app made with Javascript Python's flask with user login/logout functionality using sqlite3.